-Shimla, the best hill station in India, has many temples and palaces.
-Shimla also has many leading colleges and research institutions.
+This beautiful hill station in India, has many temples and palaces.
+There are many leading colleges and research institutions at this hill station.

 The Majestic ‘Christ Church’, on the ridge, is the second oldest Church in North India.
 The stained glass windows of the Church represent faith, hope, charity, fortitude, patience and humility.

 Jakhu Hill, at 8000 feet which is the highest peak, offers superb view of the Himalayas and the Shimla valley.
 The hill top has an old temple of Lord Hanuman which attracts tourists.
 Statue of Lord Hanuman in this temple is the single statue that stand at the highest altitude.

 Shimla State Museum is another major tourist spot.

 Temperatures vary from −4 °C/25 °F to 31 °C/88 °F. January and early February experience snow falls.

 This hill station is connected by road to all the major towns.
 National Highway No 22 connects Shimla to the city of Chandigarh.
 Indian Capital city of New Delhi, is at 223 miles distance.
 Air conditioned Volvo buses are there from New Delhi office premises of the Himachal Pradesh Road Transport Corporation, tickets can be booked using their online booking systems.
 These buses start their journey from the I.S.B.T.
 (Inter State Bus Terminus) at Kashmiri Gate in New Delhi, India.